How is Consent Defined in Rape Law?

 Definition of Consent

 Consent is the communication of agreement by which one person allows another person to give and/or receive sexual acts.
-Anything done without consent trespasses on one’s rights to bodily integrity and sexual autonomy.
-If the person being penetrated consented to the act, the offence of rape or sexual assault cannot be established.
+Anything done without consent trespasses on your rights to bodily integrity and sexual autonomy.

 Consent must be freely and voluntarily given.
-Consent isn’t concluded just from saying ‘yes’ or ‘no’.
-Other words and conducts are crucial to reach the conclusion as to whether consent existed.
+All of the parties’ words, conduct and circumstances are crucial to reach the conclusion as to whether consent existed.
+If you are in doubt about whether your partner is consenting, you should always check verbally.

 FAQs about Consent